davaya/openc2-jadn/jadn-v2.0.md

 in most programming languages: Set, OrderedSet, Sequence and Bag.
 Mapping types (also known as associative arrays, maps, dictionaries, or hashes) are also supported by most programming languages but are missing from UML's MultiplicityElement.
-JADN extends MultiplicityElement to support mapping types Map and OrderedMap by defining an isAssociative property:
+JADN extends MultiplicityElement to support mapping types by defining an isAssociative property:

 > If the MultiplicityElement is specified as associative (i.e., isAssociative is true), then an instantiation
 > of this Element is a collection of associations between keys and values (i.e., key:value pairs)